MicrosoftDocs/customer-insights/ci-docs/journeys/transition-overview.md

 Note the following parameters:
 - Don't create support tickets or use other channels for the same requests, you'll be redirected to this form.
 - This form requires an email address.
-The email address will be used to communicate receipt of the request, confirming when the request has been processed, and if needed, ask for additional information.
+The email address is used to communicate receipt of the request, confirming when the request has been processed, and if needed, ask for additional information.
 - Most requests are processed in about three business days once all needed information is available.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]